Optional Practical Training (OPT)

-After ISSS issues your new I-20s, you will mail your signed, new I-20 with your OPT application materials to USCIS.
-USCIS may take on average two to three months to process Form I-765 for OPT.
-You can check the status of your case once USCIS sends your application receipt (Notice of Action) to the ISSS office (approximately two to three weeks after mailing your application).
-You can use the SRC number located on the upper left hand side of the document to check your status online at the USCIS website.
+- You can check the status of your case online when ISSS receives the application receipt (Notice of Action) from USCIS approximately two weeks after applying.
+Use the SRC number located on the upper left hand side of the document to check your status online at the USCIS website.

-If it has been more than 90 days past the RECEIPT date on your Notice of Action Form and USCIS has still not adjudicated your application, you should consult an ISSS international student advisor.
+- If more than 90 days past the RECEIPT date on your Notice of Action Form with no adjudication of your application by USCIS, consult an ISSS international student advisor.
 Please note that your OPT application CANNOT BE EXPEDITED.
 Students may not begin working without receiving the official EAD Card by mail.

 - Automatic Termination of Record: after 90 days if no employment is reported during a post-completion OPT or OPT STEM Extension.